turbot/flowpipe-mod-gcp-thrifty/compute/docs/correct_one_compute_instance_long_running.md

 ## Overview

-compute instances can be quite costly to retain, it is also likely that after a certain point in time they're no longer required and should be cleaned up to prevent further costs.
+Compute instances can be quite costly to retain, it is also likely that after a certain point in time they're no longer required and should be cleaned up to prevent further costs.

 This pipeline allows you to specify a single compute instance and then either send a notification or attempt to perform a predefined corrective action.